lgdd/openid-connect-single-button/README.md

 With this fragment, you can give to end users a single button to sign in to an OIDC Provider (e.g. `Sign in with GitHub`).

+You might have recognized Keycloak in the GIF above.
+If you're interested in this setup, take a look at this repo: https://github.com/lgdd/liferay-keycloak-demo.

 ## How to import into Liferay

 Run `npm run import` and follow instructions or `npm run compress` to create a zip file and import from Liferay UI.